-Most times, when my mother was at the end of her tether, she did not resort to using spoons at weapons.
-No, my mother was much too clever for that.
+Most times, when my mother was at the end of her tether, she did not resort to using spoons as weapons.
+Oh no, my mother was much too clever for that.
 More times than not, my mother used her wits when she was at wit’s end.

-Such was the case when I was a teenager, and my sisters and I had really, really push my mother to her limit.
+Such was the case when I was a teenager, and my sisters and I had really, really pushed my mother to her limit.
 But instead of getting angry, Mom got even.

 A few hours later, my mother called us to supper.
 Sitting at each of our seats was a meal of liver and onions, Harvard beets, and cooked spinach.
 My father dove right in, as did my mother, who both loved liver.
 But my sisters and I hated every single item on our plates.
 Even the smell of the liver was enough to make us gag.

 We all tried, in vain, to get out of eating dinner, but Mom was having none of that!
 “There are starving children in Africa,” she admonished.

 Although we despaired for those children, there was no way we were eating that meal.
 Mom then said, “Y’all will not leave the table until you eat everything on your plates.”
 Still, we would not eat.

 Hours passed.
 Eventually, my sisters and I started drifting off to sleep.
 My mother shuffled us off to bed.